How a Black Activist Went From Rising Star to Charged With Attempted Murder

 When Quintez Brown was charged with attempting to murder the Democratic frontrunner to be the next mayor of Louisville on Monday, it represented a shocking turn in the life of a promising Black activist who disappeared last year before running for office himself.

-The violent incident, quickly likened to an assassination attempt, also came after Brown appeared to veer toward increasingly radical politics in recent years.
+The violent incident, likened to an assassination attempt, came after Brown veered toward increasingly radical politics in recent years, meeting just last week with a representative for a Black nationalist paramilitary group.

 Brown, 21, is facing several charges, including attempted murder, after allegedly bursting into Lousiville mayoral candidate Craig Greenberg’s office on Monday and opening fire with a 9mm Glock handgun.
 While none of the five people in the office were injured—a bullet did graze the back of the Democrat’s sweater—a judge on Tuesday set bail at $100,000 despite Brown’s lawyer pointing to mental-health issues and a lack of criminal history.